Real Estate Witch

 • Searching for realtors online

-An agent matching service is usually the fastest and easiest way to find qualified agents.
+An agent finding tool is usually the fastest and easiest way to find qualified agents.

 Friends and family can offer referrals, but just because an agent was a good fit for someone you know doesn’t mean they’ll be a good fit for you.
 You’ll still need to vet each referral for relevant experience.